supreeth-subbaraya/Udacity_CarND/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The model was able to guess 5/10 test images.
 One of the images was not in the dataset.
 Hence it would not be classified correctly.

+The above accuracy of 50% as opposed to the test accuracy of 95.2 might be due to overfitting.
+Better regularization would help improve this accuracy.

+The certainity with which the model has classified each of the images is listed in the above table.
+Also the code has plots depicting both the certainities and uncertainities for the classification.
+Say for example, the image with Speed limit (50km/h) , was classified as 'No passing for vehicles over 3.5 metric tons' with a probability of 0.78.
+However it was uncertain about this with a probability of 0.22 which was spread across different classes like 'Keep Right', 'No entry' and 'No passing' .